Skip to navigation Skip to content

 These answers flag the need for an ESAt referral on Andrew's record.

-The Service Officer assessing the new claim application checks Andrew's record and sees an ESAt has been conducted in the past 18 months.
-The Service Officer opens the ESAt report to look at the issues that were covered in this report.
-All the issues identified in Andrew's most recent Job Seeker Snapshot were assessed in the ESAt report.
-The Service Officer makes a decision the ESAt is current and valid and a new ESAt referral is not required in this instance.
+The Service Officer assessing the new claim checks Andrew's record and sees an ESAt has been conducted in the past 18 months.
+The Service Officer opens the ESAt report to look at the medical conditions that were covered in this report.
+All conditions identified in Andrew's most recent Job Seeker Snapshot were assessed in the ESAt report.
+The Service Officer determines the ESAt is current and valid and a new ESAt referral is not needed in this instance.

 As there has been no change since the ESAt was conducted the Service Officer copies the existing ESAt report onto Andrew's record so the Job Seeker Snapshot is finalised.
-The Service Officer documents Andrew's record with this action and then refers Andrew to a Workforce Australia organisation.
+The Service Officer documents Andrew's record with this action and then refers Andrew to the recommended employment services provider.

 Withdrawing an ESAt when there is no significant impact on ability to participate + Read more ...